naninovel/docs/docs/guide/configuration.md

 # Configuration
-The engine configuration is stored in scriptable object assets located in `Naninovel/Resources/Naninovel/Configuration` folder.
-They are automatically generated when initially importing the package or when a project configuration menu is opened.
+The engine configuration is stored in multiple scriptable object assets located at `Assets/NaninovelData/Resources/Naninovel/Configuration` folder.
+They are automatically generated when opening the corresponding configuration menus in the Unity editor for the first time.

 Use `Naninovel -> Configuration` or `Edit -> Project Settings -> Naninovel` to access the configuration menu.